isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	Tenant-occupiers who have rescheduled the payment of arrears will have to provide specified documents and information to their landlords if: (a) the lease agreement is terminated or repudiated during the repayment period; and (b) there are 2 or more rescheduled repayment instalments outstanding.

 *	The documents and information to be provided will include the balance-sheet, profit and loss statement, cash flow statement and statement of changes in equity of the tenant-occupier from 1 April 2020 to the date of termination or repudiation of the lease agreement (both dates inclusive).
 These documents must be supported by a statutory declaration.
 The tenant will also be required to provide a reasonable proposal on how it proposes to resolve the outstanding rental arrears.
-If any of the prescribed documents are not available, tenants may instead provide a statutory declaration confirming and exhibiting a duly completed copy of a form, which will be uploaded on this website in due course.
+If any of the prescribed documents are not available, tenants may instead provide a statutory declaration confirming and exhibiting a duly completed copy of a form.
+Please refer to the following [link](/covid19-relief/rental-relief-framework-for-smes#repay) for more details.

-**45. Can a tenant-occupier choose an accelerated repayment schedule and pay up earlier to reduce the amount of interest due?**
+**47. Can a tenant-occupier choose an accelerated repayment schedule and pay up earlier to reduce the amount of interest due?**

 *	The Act is intended to prescribe a workable standard for the repayment schedule.
 Landlords and tenants can negotiate an accelerated or different repayment schedule if they wish.